Functionalism (philosophy of mind): Twin Earth

 Most defenders of functionalism initially responded to this argument by attempting to maintain a sharp distinction between internal and external content.
 The internal contents of propositional attitudes, for example, would consist exclusively in those aspects of them which have no relation with the external world and which bear the necessary functional/causal properties that allow for relations with other internal mental states.
 Since no one has yet been able to formulate a clear basis or justification for the existence of such a distinction in mental contents, however, this idea has generally been abandoned in favor of externalist causal theories of mental contents (also known as informational semantics).
 Such a position is represented, for example, by Jerry Fodor's account of an "asymmetric causal theory" of mental content.
-This view simply entails the modification of functionalism to include within its scope a very broad interpretation of input and outputs to include the objects that are the causes of mental representations in the external world.
+This view simply entails the modification of functionalism to include within its scope a very broad interpretation of inputs and outputs to include the objects that are the causes of mental representations in the external world.

 The twin earth argument hinges on the assumption that experience with an imitation water would cause a different mental state than experience with natural water.
 However, since no one would notice the difference between the two waters, this assumption is likely false.
 Further, this basic assumption is directly antithetical to functionalism; and, thereby, the twin earth argument does not constitute a genuine argument: as this assumption entails a flat denial of functionalism itself (which would say that the two waters would not produce different mental states, because the functional relationships would remain unchanged).